Paying your employees super – what you need to know

 DISCOVER SUPER FOR YOUR BUSINESS

-One way to meet your SuperStream requirements is to pay super through a compliant ‘clearing house’, such as QuickSuper3.
+One way to meet these requirements is to pay super through a compliant ‘clearing house’.
+At AustralianSuper we use QuickSuper2 although there are other options such as compliant payroll software of the ATO’s Small Business Clearing House .

 References

-3. QuickSuper is a financial service provided by Westpac.
+2. QuickSuper is a financial service provided by Westpac.
 AustralianSuper doesn’t accept liability for any loss or damage caused by use of the QuickSuper service and doesn’t receive any commissions from Westpac if employers use this service.
 Terms and conditions apply.
-Visit https://quicksuper.westpac.com.au to learn more.
+Visit https://quicksuper.westpac.com.au to learn more

 Back to top